-At the end of 2020, the international payment operator Visa announced the release of a card with a cashback for purchases in bitcoins.
+At the end of 2020, the international payment operator Visa announced the release of a credit card with a cashback for purchases in bitcoins.
 The novelty was promised to be presented in a rather magnificent form: the card will be metal, and the service will not be cheap – as much as $200 per year.
 The card will be released together with startup BlockFi.
-From January 2021, everyone can get on the waiting list for a card, and the cards themselves will begin to be sent out in May.
+From January 2021, everyone can get on the waiting list for a card, and the debit and credit cards themselves will begin to be sent out in May.
 The principle of the card is approximately similar to the same products of the banking segment: cashback will accrue from each purchase, but not in traditional currency, but in BTC.
-The card is issued by Evolve Bank.
+The credit card is issued by Evolve Bank.
 It is assumed that they will act so far only in the United States, but BlockFi representatives urge citizens of other countries to also get on the waiting list.

-The idea of linking cards to cryptocurrencies is difficult to call new.
+The idea of linking debit or credit cards to cryptocurrencies is difficult to call new.
 The first talk about this appeared almost from the moment it appeared – the crypto community began to actively discuss the possibility of using plastic cards to pay for goods and services by various coins back in 2011 and 2012.
 It should be noted that it was then that analysts first predicted the collapse of the banking system as such: it seemed too archaic, uncomfortable, opaque, and unreliable compared to the advantages of using cryptocurrencies.
 Of course, it would be foolish to assume that banks will give market segment without a fight.
 But even then it became obvious that if banking products do not find a way to adapt to rapidly changing realities, then, most likely, sooner or later, the words of investors and analysts will turn out to be prophetic.
 In 2015, the number of projects that provide services for linking plastic cards to cryptocurrency wallets began to grow with geometric progress.
 Now users have more than 30 projects to choose from.
 However, it should be noted that the field of cryptocurrency cards is developing quite slowly due to features in the legislative regulation of cryptocurrencies.
 The most conservative banks even announced a boycott of the very idea of launching plastic to use virtual assets, giving way to small startups, which quickly gained popularity.

-The use of cryptocurrency cards, in general, differs little from the use of ordinary banking.
-Of course, certain services set some restrictions, for example, limits on withdrawal of funds per day.
+The use of credit cryptocurrency cards, in general, differs little from the use of ordinary banking.
+Of course, certain services set some restrictions, for example, limits on withdrawal of money per day.
 However, in fact, the cardholder gets the opportunity to use cryptocurrency assets as well as the fiat familiar to everyone, that is, there are no serious differences.

 The main disadvantage of the use of cryptocurrency plastic is legislative regulation: as you know, not all countries currently recognize transactions with cryptocurrencies.
 For example, in Russia, a payment transaction from a cryptocurrency account can easily be declared illegal.
 The pros are obvious: the use of several cryptocurrencies at once, the support of Mastercard and Visa payment systems, which makes it possible to pay globally, a quick and convenient procedure for exchanging cryptocurrency funds for fiat and vice versa without attracting exchanges, which significantly expands the number of potential users.